How wind turbines work

 Source: National Renewable Energy Laboratory, U.S. Department of Energy (public domain)

 The amount of wind electricity generation has grown significantly in the past 30 years.
-Advances in wind energy technology have decreased the cost of producing electricity from wind, and government and other incentives in the United States and in other countries have encouraged growth in wind power.
+Advances in wind energy technology have decreased the cost of producing electricity from wind.
+Government requirements and financial incentives for renewable energy in the United States and in other countries have contributed to growth in wind power.